betula/node-shared/README.md

   }
 }

-// or using inject decorator with inject to constructor class App {
+// or using inject decorator with injecting into the constructor class App {
   constructor(db, server) { /* ... */ }
   // ...
 }
 module.exports = inject([Db, Server])(App);

-// or using inject decorator with inject to `this` class App {
+// or using inject decorator with injecting into `this` class App {
   start() {
     this.db.init();